-The MassHunter Productivity App allows an admin to add custom reporting methods as long as the methods follow a few guidelines.
-This document describes those method requirements and is intended for a user that has some scripting experience.
+The MassHunter Productivity App allows an admin to add any report method that can traditionally be used with MH Quantitative Analysis, and adds support for customization with the filtering, tagging, and user defined fields of the Productivity App.
+This document describes how to customize a method to take advantage of the those added functions and explains some technical details of how it is done.
 If you simply want to change the graphical settings of the default report methods, skip to the end of this document.

 NOTE: This guide is only applicable to reports generated with python for use in MassHunter Quantitative Analysis.

 This document assumes the reader has already installed the MassHunter Quant SDK and reviewed the provided documentation, such as the Reporting Developers Guide.pdf.
 This documentation can be found at <MassHunter Home>\SDKs\Quant\Documents once installed.